Introducing the social sciences

-How is society made and remade?
-This question asks how people make society in their relations with one another and with the world around them, and how, in turn, society shapes people.
+- How is society made and remade?
+This asks how people make society in their relations with one another and with the world around them, and how, in turn, society shapes people.

-How are differences and inequalities produced?
-People making and being shaped by society generate differences between and inequalities among groups and individuals – you will discover where these come from and how they change
+- How are differences and inequalities produced?
+People making and being shaped by society generate differences between and inequalities among groups and individuals – you'll discover where these come from and how they change

-You will explore social science answers to these questions by looking at three strands of study materials.
+You'll explore social science answers to these questions by looking at the following three strands of study:

 The final strand explores some of the different ways in which social life is ordered and governed through the rules, norms and expectations people have of one another in day-to-day interaction.
-You will discover how these are made and remade; how does social order and ordering vary in time and place; and how is social order contested, challenged and sometimes broken.
-In this strand you will explore the relationship between social order and disorder beginning at the level of the neighbourhood and finishing with an examination of the role played by political authorities (governments and states) in defining and attempting to govern order and disorder.
+You'll discover how these are made and remade; how does social order and ordering vary in time and place; and how is social order contested, challenged and sometimes broken.
+You'll explore the relationship between social order and disorder beginning at a neighbourhood level and finishing with examining the role played by political authorities (governments and states) in defining and attempting to govern order and disorder.